2019 Stafford Motor Speedway General Rules

 The R.O.Y. must attend the Stafford Awards Banquet in order to be eligible to receive the bonus money installments the following season.
 If the current R.O.Y. as determined from the previous season is not eligible for this award, the award will then be available to the next highest finishing eligible rookie driver in the previous season R.O.Y. points standings.

 The current R.O.Y., as determined from the previous season, will be awarded $100 for each event attended, starting with the first event of the current calendar year and continuing each consecutive event until the total award amount for each division is distributed.
 To be eligible for the R.O.Y.
-Award bonus payments, the driver must attempt to qualify.
+Award bonus payments, the driver must attempt to qualify and compete in 75% of a division’s feature events.

 Feature Winner Obligations